Zomi Revolutionary Army: Myanmar civil war

-Leadership
+In May 2024, the reports became more substantial, saying ZRA-EC was active in Tonzang and Tedim Townships in Chin State, and Kalay and Tamu Townships in Sagaing Region and that it was fighting the resistance forces in conjunction with the Burmese military.
+Battles broke out in Tonzang Township between Chin resistance forces consisting of CNA and CDFs against ZRA-EC and its allies, the Myanmar military.
+Tonzang residents said that ZRA-EC and the Myanmar military blockaded the town, preventing any evacuations.
+On 20 May 2024, Chin resistance forces captured Tonzang from ZRA-EC and Myanmar military.
+During the battle, a ZRA combatant and two junta policemen were captured alive by the Chin resistance.

+On 19 May 2026, the ZRA-EC fought alongside Tatmadaw troops during the capture of Tonzang from CC forces.

+Organisational Structure

 The founding president of ZRO in 1993 is mentioned as Khaijasong Guite (K. Guite) from the Karbi Anglong district in Assam.
 Later Thanglianpau Guite is mentioned as its president.

 According to a U.S. State Department cable, Thanglianpau was a general secretary of the Zomi National Congress in the Chin State, and was elected to the Parliament of Myanmar in 1990.
-Later he was expelled from the party and migrated to India.
+Later, he was expelled from the party and migrated to India.
 The cable attributes the formation of both ZRO and ZRA to Thanglianpau.

-Areas of operation

-The ZRA mainly conducts operations in the majority areas of burma, and in the Churachandpur district of Manipur.
+The ZRA mainly conducts operations in the majority areas of Burma, and in the Churachandpur district of Manipur.
 A particular area of activity is the Singngat subdivision of Churachandpur near the Myanmar border.
 Their operational areas include bordering regions of Manipur and Mizoram.
 It also operates in Chin State of Myanmar under a so-called "ZRA Eastern Command".

-Funding

-The ZRA allegedly funds itself through the collection of "protection fees" from locals who live in their areas of operations.
+The ZRA allegedly funds itself through the collection of "protection fees" from locals who live in its areas of operation.
 In exchange for this fee, the ZRA claims they protect locals from being shot, kidnapped, or robbed by rival groups.
 In June 2004, according to local media reports, the ZRA accused the Mizo National Front (MNF) administration in Mizoram of only partially paying ZRA cadres for campaigning on behalf of MNF candidates in Champhai.
 A prominent opposition leader in Mizoram, Lal Thanhawla, claimed that on 12 June 2004, the MNF owed the ZRA payment for "services rendered", and that, because the MNF had failed to pay, the ZRA had begun collecting fees from residents of Mizoram.